liuliu3dv/RoboVerse/docs/source/metasim/tutorial/architecture.md

 | **Task‑level**    | `Wrapper.pre/post_sim_step()` | Action noise, observation noise, initial‑pose jitter |

 *Rule:* Simulator parameters → Handler; task‑coupled noise → Wrapper.

+## 3. RoboVerse Pack

+RoboVerse Pack provides pre-built implementations of robots, scenes, and tasks that follow Metasim's interfaces and protocols.
+It serves as a collection of ready-to-use components that users can directly import and use without implementing from scratch.

+RoboVerse Pack contains pre-built implementations of robots, scenes, and tasks that follow Metasim's interfaces and protocols.
+The robots include pre-configured models like Franka Panda, H1 Humanoid, Shadow Hand, Allegro Hand, and Unitree robots, all with proper joint limits, collision meshes, and initial poses.
+Scenes provide environment layouts with tables, objects, lighting, and camera setups, including manycore scenes, tapwater scenes, and base scene configurations.
+Tasks offer specific implementations following the Task Wrapper pattern, such as HumanoidBench tasks (crawl), ManiSkill tasks (pick & place, stacking), and RLBench tasks.